-- (a) As defined by the regulations issued by the Federal Reserve, Office of the Comptroller of the Currency and FDIC.
-Beginning January 1, 2015, Basel III Transitional Common Equity Tier 1 capital, the Basel III Standardized Transitional and the Basel III Advanced Transitional Common Equity Tier 1 capital ratios became relevant capital measures under the prompt corrective action requirements defined by the regulations. - (b) Represents requirements for bank subsidiaries pursuant to regulations issued under the FDIC Improvement Act.
-There is no Tier 1 leverage component in the definition of a well-capitalized bank holding company. - (c) Effective January 1, 2018, advanced approaches institutions, such as the Corporation, will be subject to a minimum supplementary leverage ratio of 3 percent, which will include certain off-balance-sheet exposures in its calculation.
+(a) As defined by the regulations issued by the Federal Reserve, Office of the Comptroller of the Currency and FDIC.
+Beginning January 1, 2015, Basel III Transitional Common Equity Tier 1 capital, the Basel III Standardized Transitional and the Basel III Advanced Transitional Common Equity Tier 1 capital ratios became relevant capital measures under the prompt corrective action requirements defined by the regulations.

+- (b) Represents requirements for bank subsidiaries pursuant to regulations issued under the FDIC Improvement Act.
+There is no Tier 1 leverage component in the definition of a well-capitalized bank holding company. - (c) Beginning with the first quarter of 2015, advanced approaches banking organizations must calculate and report their supplementary leverage ratio.
+Effective January 1, 2018, advanced approaches institutions, such as the Corporation, will be subject to a minimum supplementary leverage ratio of 3 percent.